 Recently, three history major EXCEL Scholars assisted in research for the book Supreme City: New York City 1927, an examination of life in the Big Apple in the heady days before the stock market crash.
 Author Donald L. Miller, John Henry MacCracken Professor of History, enlisted their aid.
 Each student had a specific assignment and all were responsible for sending edits on the entire book to Miller for his consideration in the final draft.
 (See “Three Students Explore New York City’s Rich History for Professor Donald L. Miller’s Latest Book Project.”)

 The EXCEL Scholars program runs both semesters and during the summer.
 Students receive hourly wages and are provided housing during the summer session.
 Further details are available on the EXCEL Scholars webpage.

 Encounter history where it happened.
 History majors enjoy learning about the past in-country through the study abroad program.
 Paul Barclay, associate professor of history, and Naoko Ikegami of foreign languages and literatures, teach INDS 140: A History of Japanese Culture and Government: 400–1600 AD during the January interim session.
+Joshua Sanborn, professor of history, and Ida Sinkevic, professor of art, teach REES/HIST/ART 241: Art, History, and Culture of Russia and Eastern Europe.
+This course includes an “embedded study abroad” component through which students cap a semester of classroom learning with a week in Russia or Eastern Europe completing projects and learning more about the region.
 In addition, Lafayette teams with other elite colleges and universities to offer summer and semester opportunities for study abroad.